-Services for students with disabilities will be equally accessible to all students in Montana.
 When the IEP team determines that the services will be provided face-to-face, the services will be provided at a mutually convenient location for both the family and the provider.
-Potential options for locations include the student's home, the therapist's business location, libraries, community centers, etc. For services provided outside of the home, special transportation will be provided, or the parent may choose to receive mileage reimbursement for transporting their child.
-MTCA will provide related services by engaging private businesses, agencies, hospitals, adult service providers, and other acceptable providers.
-For each provider serving enrolled students, MTCA will maintain copies of licensure and certification, background checks, etc. per Montana law.
+Potential options for locations include the student's home, the therapist's business location, libraries, community centers, and so forth.
+For services provided outside of the home, special transportation will be provided or the parent may choose to receive mileage reimbursement for transporting their child.
+MTCA will provide related services by engaging, private businesses, agencies, hospitals, adult service providers, and any other acceptable providers.
+For each provider serving enrolled students, MTCA will maintain copies of licensure and certification, background checks, etc. consistent with Montana law.

 For any required in-person state testing, the School will set up in-person, proctored locations throughout the state, based on the geographic locations of the student population.
 Geographic population maps will be created to identify areas where testing sites are needed based on student population.
 Sites will be reviewed annually to adjust for an increase in student population.
 Students will be assigned to a testing center.
-Teachers throughout the state will be assigned to support state testing in their locale.
 If a family has transportation issues and is not able to make it to a testing site, the School will work with the family to make accommodations and may help with travel.